outsoar-co/outsoar/content/services/development-and-design.md

 </segment>

 <segment>
-    <strong>Outsoar PH </strong> will assist you in determining the demands of your project to find the best
+    <strong>Outsoar</strong> will assist you in determining the demands of your project to find the best
     solution for your firm.
 You maintain direct touch with project managers or lead developers and maintain control over your project.
 Highly skilled and qualified developers that provide in the gap.